baijum/service-binding-documentation/docs/exposing-binding-data/adding-annotation.md

   to a `ConfigMap`, `Secret` or a plain string in the current namespace!
   Defaults to `Secret` if omitted and `elementType` is a non-`string`.

-* `sourceKey`: Specifies the key in the ConfigMap/Secret that is be added to the binding Secret.
+* `sourceKey`: Specifies the key in the ConfigMap/Secret to be added to the binding Secret.
 When used in conjunction with `elementType`=`sliceOfMaps`, `sourceKey` specifies the key in the slice of maps whose value would be used as a key in the binding Secret.
 This optional field can be used if the